 A parallel controversy has been raging in the courts over the constitutionality of state schools giving preferences to minority student applicants with equal or even inferior credentials.
 While this is slightly more tangential to our discussion, multiple Supreme Court cases have set forth rules similar to the rules regarding employment.
 Quotas or “set-asides” that require X number of seats to be held for minority applicants in state schools have been found to be unconstitutional, while more mild preference programs have been upheld.

 Discriminating against protected groups of workers has been illegal in the United States for decades, but employees still face issues related to workplace discrimination.
 There are several laws that require employers to provide equal employment opportunities to workers that are at risk of workplace discrimination.
-In fact, t[xiii] Despite these protections, many forms of discrimination are difficult to detect, such as when historically disadvantaged groups face a “glass ceiling” in their efforts to rise to higher positions within a company’s leadership.
+In fact, the Department of Labor is responsible for the administration and enforcement of more than 180 employment-related federal laws that regulate workplace activities for about 10 million employers and 125 million employees.[xiii]
+Despite these protections, many forms of discrimination are difficult to detect, such as when historically disadvantaged groups face a “glass ceiling” in their efforts to rise to higher positions within a company’s leadership.
 Because employment equality continues to be a major issue despite widespread adoption of anti-discrimination laws, workers should be aware of their rights and not be deterred from acting if they are affected by discrimination in the workplace.